 Summer Food Service Program (SFSP)

 Boasting the slogan “Food that’s in when school is out” SFSP provides free meals to youth during the summer months.
-During the summer of 2013, SNHS sponsored over 20 meal service locations in four cities and towns across two NH counties.
-Meals were available at open site locations for the duration of school summer break or during structured summer programming.
+During the summer of 2014, SNHS sponsored 14 meal service locations in three cities and towns in two NH counties.
+Meals are available at open site locations for the duration of school summer break or during structured summer programming.

 All meals are prepared following USDA guidelines and unitized for each individual child.
-Breakfast, Lunch and Supper meals are available at designated locations and times, so watch the SNHS site next summer to find the site nearest you and bring your kids by for a meal.
+Breakfast, Lunch and Supper meals are available at designated locations and times.

 Food That’s In, When School Is Out!